 Every morning when I wake up, one of my dogs, Georgia, greets me with a happy, wet, pink tongue.
 As soon as I begin to stir just a little, she very gingerly walks across to my side of the bed.
 I can spy her with one eye barely open moving ever so carefully toward me.
 Pretty soon, she is right in my face and the nose-licking begins!

-Why Dogs Lick in General
+Why Dogs Lick in General: Understanding Canine Behavior

 What is Unique about Nose Licking?